leggedrobotics/darknet_ros/README.md

     wget http://pjreddie.com/media/files/yolov3-tiny.weights
     wget http://pjreddie.com/media/files/yolov3.weights

+There are more pre-trained weights from different data sets reported [here](https://pjreddie.com/darknet/yolo/).

 ### Use your own detection objects

 In order to use your own detection objects you need to provide your weights and your cfg file inside the directories: